prangishviliAbe/cardmap-for-wp/README.md

 ## Changelog

+### v1.8.2 (2025-10-09)

+- **Fix:** Improved clicking precision for rail connections - connections now anchor exactly where you click instead of connecting to a different location.
+- **Enhancement:** Updated default card size to 192px × 240px for better visual balance and consistency.
+- **Technical:** Fixed coordinate transformation logic in anchor calculation functions for more accurate positioning.

 ### v1.8.1 (2025-10-07)

 - Improvement: Moved fullscreen link generation from frontend to admin panel for cleaner user experience.